Keep Your Project Moving Forward With Permits

 The Law Office of Frank Hammond LLC offers experienced counsel for permit applications, modifications, renewals and permitting disputes.
-As an experienced land use permitting attorney, I know which actions to take to open opportunities for my clients.
+As an experienced land use permitting team, we know which actions to take to open opportunities for our clients.

 Applying For Special Permits

-Commercial developers and other clients frequently entrust me with their permit applications, including:
+Commercial developers and other clients frequently entrust us with their permit applications, including: